skosch/YinYangFit/docs/source/index.markdown

 image](http://dx.doi.org/10.1016/j.apergo.2016.11.001), but V1 outputs are also
-[stronger for dark features](https:///doi.org/10.1523/JNEUROSCI.1991-09.2009), so it seems doubtful that complex cells truly have a leading role in letter recognition.</span> Taking all orientations into account, the map of complex cells responses for the uppercase *I* looks like this:
+[stronger for dark features](https:///doi.org/10.1523/JNEUROSCI.1991-09.2009), so it seems doubtful that complex cells truly have a leading role in letter recognition.</span> After summing over all orientations, the map of complex cells responses for the uppercase *I* looks like this:

 <img src="img/single_i_complex_example.png" />